Vanilagy/webm-muxer/README.md

 muxer.addVideoChunk(encodedVideoChunk, encodedVideoChunkMetadata);
 muxer.addAudioChunk(encodedAudioChunk, encodedAudioChunkMetadata);
 ```
-In addition, both methods accept an optional, third argument `timestamp` which, if specified, overrides the `timestamp`
+In addition, both methods accept an optional, third argument `timestamp` (microseconds) which, if specified, overrides
-property of the passed-in chunk.
-This is useful when getting chunks from a MediaStreamTrackProcessor from live media,
+the `timestamp` property of the passed-in chunk.
+This is useful when getting chunks from a MediaStreamTrackProcessor
-which usually come with huge timestamp values and don't start at 0, which we want.
+from live media, which usually come with huge timestamp values and don't start at 0, which we want.

 The metadata comes from the second parameter of the `output` callback given to the
 VideoEncoder or AudioEncoder's constructor and needs to be passed into the muxer, like so: